List of Blue Heelers characters: Evan Jones

 Evan "Jonesy" Jones, played by Ditch Davey, made his first appearance on 18 July 2001.
 Jonesy was introduced into the show as a Probationary Constable who had joined the police force in his late twenties in order to avenge the death of his biological father, Sam Bridges.
 Soon after joining the Mt.
 Thomas Station he became a prime suspect in an investigation before later being cleared of all suspicion when Les Anderson, his biological father's former business partner and suspected killer was assaulted and left for dead.
 He was known to come from a strong policing family having his half brother, Detective Sergeant Dylan Jones and adoptive father Commander Reg Jones both in the police force.
 Jones was a rebellious and headstrong character, who was often criticised for his non-team oriented ways, 'Cowboy' nature and casual approach to both life and policing.

 He also constantly found himself in trouble with senior officers from the moment he arrived in town, with Senior Sergeant Tom Croydon, strongly disapproving of Jones' motives for joining the force in the first place and continually questioned his choice of staying in the job, while he also had an unceremonious working relationship with his later Sergeant Ben Stewart, who Jonesy consistently butted heads with over both policing and personal matters.
 His aggressive 'bad cop' role when handling, and questioning suspects and his ability to attract trouble also saw him referred to as "Mad Dog Jones" by Inspector Falcon-Price.
 Later in the series he makes his way up to the rank of Senior Constable and after Senior Detective P.J.
-Hasham's departure in Season 12 he shows promise as a detective after working closely with Detective Senior Constable Amy Fox and goes on to partner her after becoming a Detective Senior Constable following the completion of Detective training.
+Hasham's departure in Season 12 he shows promise as a detective after working closely with Senior Detective Amy Fox and goes on to partner her after becoming a Detective Senior Constable following the completion of Detective training.